richard-scryber/PaperworkDayDocs/reference/htmltags/elements/html_br_element.md

 ## Summary

-The `<br>` element creates a line break within text content, forcing subsequent content to start on a new line without creating a new paragraph or block-level container.
+The `<br/>` element creates a line break within text content, forcing subsequent content to start on a new line without creating a new paragraph or block-level container.

 ---

 ## Usage

-The `<br>` element:
+The `<br/>` element:
 - Creates a single line break in flowing text
 - Does not add vertical spacing beyond the line height
 - Works within inline and block-level containers
-- Can be styled (though rarely needed)
+- Should be **closed** when used to respect the xhtml structure.
 - Differs from `<p>` which creates a new paragraph with margins

 ```html